MedWatch

-A Swift-based iOS application that collects patient-reported outcomes and wearable sensor data during home recovery, then surfaces structured summaries and threshold alerts for clinical teams to review between scheduled follow-ups.
+A web application running on a local server that collects patient recovery data during home recovery, then surfaces structured summaries and threshold alerts for clinical teams to review between scheduled follow-ups.

 The Problem

-MedWatch closes the gap by turning the patient's smartphone and wearable into a passive reporting channel, giving clinicians structured data to act on without requiring the patient to travel back to the clinic.
+MedWatch closes the gap by turning the patient's smartphone and wearable into a passive monitoring channel, giving clinicians structured recovery data without requiring EHR integration.
+In many healthcare settings, the complexity of EHR access, governance requirements, and institutional barriers make direct system integration impractical.
+MedWatch is designed to operate independently of the EHR, as a lightweight, deployable remote monitoring layer.

 Current Care Gap